-Data gathered so far by the Phinizy Center for Water Sciences and Augusta, GA indicate that sediments are highly likely the primary driver for noted bacteria contamination and that sediment-borne bacteria could have contributed to the occasionally increased concentrations that lead to the listing of the creek's lower segment as "not supporting" its designated use (fishing).
-In addition, it is documented that dryfall and rainfall are other significant sources of such bacteria.
-As a result, it is nearly impossible to determine sources of listed bacteria from watersheds and to implement cost-effective Best Management Practices that would reduce listed bacteria loads from urban watersheds.
-The Measure of success for noted bacteria is managing the listed bacteria in the listed impaired segment at concentrations that will not result in further degradation of its water quality.
+Data gathered so far by the Phinizy Center for Water Sciences and Augusta, GA indicate that sediments are highly likely the primary driver for noted bacteria contamination and that sediment-borne bacteria could have contributed to the noted occasionally increased concentrations that lead to the listing of the creek's lower segment "not supporting" its designated use (fishing).
+In addition, it is documented that dryfall and rainfall are another significant sources of such bacteria.
+As a result, it is nearly impossible to determine sources of listed bacteria from watersheds as well as be able to implement cost-effective Best Management Practices that would reduce listed bacteria in the listed impaired segment at concentrations that will not result in further degradation of its water quality.